Fix your Forum Experience here: http://community.wizards.com/forum/new-site-feedback/threads/3925861Boasts?

 56734518 wrote:Occassionally when catering, I've been put the task of arranging Fruit and Cheese or Grilled Vegetable platters.
 More than once a high class buffet has started with the mark of Phyrexia upon it.
 Since i've got a good eye for color so it looks great to people who don't get the "joke" (it's a niceley divided circle after all: the outline gives you 4-6 "regions" to work with), this has actually got me put on platter design more often, resulting in Phyrexia's presence at more private and industry events.

-I have started up a Draft experiment in the Limited forums.
+I'm conducting a Draft experiment in the Limited forums.
 If you're interested in Draft, come and check it out.
+We've just openend the third boosters!
+Your input is always welcome.

-(It will go on for many more weeks, probably until end of July)
+(It will go on for several more weeks, probably until end of July)

 Once again aced the Rules Advisor test (Feb 2015).
 (I still make mistakes now and then, but who doesn't.)